 What Is a Vegetable?

-According to botany, a vegetable is “the root, stalk, or leaves of a plant.”
-ANYTHING WITH A SEED IS A FRUIT.
+According to botany, a vegetable is the root, stalk, or leaves of a plant, while anything with a seed is a fruit.
 This includes tomatoes, peppers, squash, cucumbers, and many other plants we typically refer to as “vegetable.”

 Nutrients in Vegetables and Fruits